 Beets are the star ingredient here!
 I’m sure you aren’t surprised though.
 That gorgeous red color is perfect for red velvet anything.
 And beets also pair really well with chocolate for baking.
 I remember when I first started following healthy living blogs that beet chocolate cake was one of my first adventures with beets.
 The end product was delicious and no one else knew there were beets in it.
 Since then I’ve been hooked on beets!

-These red velvet protein bites are incredibly healthy.
+Red velvet protein bites are incredibly healthy.
 There is no added sugar, the beets and the chocolate protein make them plenty sweet.
 The frosting is actually just coconut butter warmed up gently until it’s runny to create that awesome drizzle effect.
 You can also dunk these in the warmed up coconut butter to make them more like a cake pop shell.
 These take almost no effort to make (if you have a food processor or a high speed blender).

 Remember that you need cooked beets for this recipe.
 You can buy them already cooked at the grocery store in the refrigerated section (make sure there aren’t added ingredients) or peel, cube and boil them in a half inch of water for 10 minutes.
 Once the beets are soft and cooled down this recipe will be ready to put in the fridge to harden.
 There is some wait time with this recipe but it’s worth it.